Part 1 - Calculate global mean temperature

 Calculate area-weighted mean from

-, assign it tods2_weighted
+ds2_annual, assign it tods2_weighted.Plot

-in the same plot.Pass a
+tasofds1_weightedandds2_weightedin the same plot.Pass a

-to the plot.How do the two climate models compare?
+label(the model name) and add alegendto the plot.How do the two climate models compare?
 Add a cell and note your findings.
 If you want you can explore more:

 convert the temperatures from K to °C